 NO, it will not harm your French bulldogs.
 Artificial insemination is 100% safe if conducted by a qualified vet.
 Regardless of the vet’s procedure to inseminate your French bulldog, it will not harm or cause side effects to her.

 How do I take care of my pregnant French bulldog?

 How you take care of your French bulldog while she is pregnant matters a lot.
 Female French bulldogs require extra care and attention while pregnant because the entire process is usually very difficult and stress full for them.
-Some of the things to do when your French bulldog is pregnant include giving her a balanced and nutritious diet to enhance her health wellbeing.
+When your French bulldog is pregnant, some things to do include giving her a balanced and nutritious diet to enhance her health well-being.

-It would help if you also took her to the vet regularly as recommended for checkups.
 The environment where the dog lives while pregnant also matters a lot.
 You need to ensure that the environment is as stable as possible.
-For example, don’t add new pets or change the routine of the dog.
+For example, don’t add new pets or change the dog’s routine.
 Also, ensure that the dogs stay in a clean and quiet room.
+It would help if you also took her to the vet regularly as recommended for checkups.

-French bulldogs are among the most popular breeds in the United States and are known for appearing on television and social media because of their attractive look.
+French bulldogs are among the most popular breeds in the United States and appear on television and social media because of their attractive look.
 However, unlike other dog breeds, French bulldogs are very expensive to keep, maintain and breed because of their unique needs:

-- Unlike other dog breeds that can mate naturally, French bulldogs require artificial insemination.
+- Unlike other dogs that can breed naturally, French bulldogs require artificial insemination to help reproduce.

-- They require a C section to deliver, which is very expensive.
+- To deliver, they need a C-section, which is very expensive.